RAND School of Public Policy: Academics

 The RAND School of Public Policy offers the Doctor of Philosophy (Ph.D.) degree in policy analysis.
 The Master of Philosophy (M.Phil.) degree is awarded to students after two years of coursework and partial completion of the Ph.D. requirements.
 The first doctorate was awarded in 1974.
 As of August 2018, the RAND School has awarded 400 Ph.D. degrees and is the largest policy Ph.D. program in the United States.

 The curriculum includes courses in economics, statistics, operations research, political science, and the behavioral and social sciences.
 Public policy courses focus on issues such as social determinants of health, education, civil and criminal justice, national security, population and demographics, and international development.

+Separate from the Ph.D. and M.Phil programs, the RAND School offers three additional graduate programs: